 Temple Rome Undergraduate Summer

 Temple University Rome's six-week summer session is comprised of undergraduate courses in a variety of disciplines.
-In summer 2017, these disciplines include: anthropology, art, art history, business, criminal justice, dance, English, GenEd (Arts, Science and Technology, and Human Behavior); gender, sexuality and women's studies; Greek and Roman classics; history; media studies and production; political science; psychology; sociology; and Italian language.
+In summer 2018, these disciplines include: art; art history; business; criminal justice; dance; English; GenEd (Arts, Race & Diversity, Science & Technology, and Human Behavior); gender, sexuality and women's studies; Greek and Roman classics; history; media studies and production; political science; psychology; sociology; and Italian language.
 Graduate level courses are available in dance.
 Undergraduate internships are also available.
 Undergraduate credit available.
 Graduate credit available in dance only.